 External beam radiation therapy (EBRT) for prostate cancer is given on an outpatient basis, five days a week, for approximately six to eight weeks.
 EBRT begins with a planning session, or simulation, where marks are placed on the body and measurements are taken in order to line up the radiation beam in the correct position for each treatment.
 Patients lie on a table and are treated with radiation from multiple directions to the pelvis.
 The actual area of the pelvis receiving radiation treatment may be large or small, depending on the features of the cancer.
 Radiation can be delivered specifically to the prostate gland (prostate-only radiation) or encompass the surrounding pelvic lymph nodes in addition to the prostate gland (whole-pelvic radiation).
 Patients who are receiving treatment to a larger area of the pelvis may undergo another planning session to focus the radiation to the prostate gland, where cancer cells are greatest.

-Intensity Modulated Radiation Therapy (IMRT): IMRT is an advanced form of 3D-CRT that allows doctors to customize the radiation dose by modulating, or varying, the amount of radiation given to different parts of the area being treated.
+Intensity Modulated Radiation Therapy (IMRT): IMRT is an advanced form of 3D-CRT that allows doctors to customize the radiation dose by modulating, or varying, the amount of radiation given to different parts of the body being treated.
 The radiation intensity is adjusted with the use of computer-controlled, moveable “leaves” that either block or allow the passage of radiation from the many beams that are aimed at the treatment area.
 The leaves are carefully adjusted according to the shape, size, and location of the tumor.
-As a result, more radiation can be delivered to the tumor cells while less is directed at the normal cells that are nearby.
+As a result, more radiation can be delivered to the tumor cells while less is directed at the normal cells that are nearby.2

 Internal radiation is known by a number of names: “interstitial brachytherapy,” “seeds,” or “implantation.”
 These terms refer to treatment where radioactive material is placed directly into the prostate gland.
 For prostate cancer, the most common method of interstitial brachytherapy is permanent implantation of radioactive seeds into the prostate gland through the perineum.
 The perineum is the area of skin between the scrotum and the anus.
 The implantation procedure is performed in the operating room while the patient is asleep or numb from the waist down.
 An imaging device known as an ultrasound is inserted into the rectum to visualize and guide placement of the seeds with needles into the prostate.
-After the procedure, the patient will temporarily contain a small amount of radiation from the seeds, although this amount is not generally dangerous to most other people.
-Some doctors may advise patients to avoid close contact with young children or pregnant women for several weeks.
+After the procedure, the patient will temporarily contain a small amount of radiation from the seeds.
+Although this amount is not generally dangerous to most other people, some doctors may advise patients to avoid close contact with young children or pregnant women for several weeks.

 Interstitial Brachytherapy or External Beam Radiation?